Man found dead after kidnappers demanded pot from his family

 CAMDEN, N.J.
-(AP) — The grandson of a New Jersey official has been found dead shortly after a photo showing him blindfolded and bound was sent to his family by someone demanding 10 to 15 pounds of marijuana.
+(AP) — The grandson of a New Jersey city councilman has been found dead shortly after a photo showing him blindfolded and bound was sent to his family by someone demanding 10 to 15 pounds of marijuana.

-Camden County officials say the body of 20-year-old Curtis Jenkins III was found in a Camden, New Jersey, home around 11 p.m.
-Tuesday.
-A cause of death has not been disclosed.
+Officials say the body of 20-year-old Curtis Jenkins III was found in a Camden home late Tuesday.
+Prosecutors say he had been asphyxiated.

-The discovery came a few hours after 32-year-old Brandon Beverly was charged with kidnapping and aggravated assault counts related to the case.
+The discovery came a few hours after 32-year-old Brandon Beverly was charged with kidnapping counts.
+Officials upgraded the charges Wednesday to first-degree murder.
+No attorney information is available.

 Jenkins was last seen Sunday night.
-County police have said his disappearance was a “calculated plot to entrap and abduct the victim.”
+Police say his disappearance was a “plot to entrap and abduct” him.
+Bill Townsend, of the prosecutor’s office, says the two men “weren’t strangers” but wouldn’t elaborate.

 Jenkins’ grandfather is Camden City Council President Curtis Jenkins Sr.